Florida Grand Opera: 1997-2023

 In 2006, FGO moved its principal performing venue from the Dade County Auditorium to the new Adrienne Arsht Center for the Performing Arts.
 After Danis took the reins in 2012, she retired the more than $19 million that had accumulated under her predecessor by selling the company's Fort Lauderdale rehearsal space, scaling back the season, and other tactics.
 2022 marks Danis' decade of leadership at FGO, during which time she has also established a "Made in Miami" series, kept the opera afloat through the global COVID-19 pandemic, and championed contemporary works.
+After 11 years of serving as General Director and CEO of Florida Grand Opera, Susan T. Danis stepped down from her role.
+In her place, the Board of Directors appointed Maria Todaro as Interim General Director.
+Todaro's leadership began just as the 2023-2024 season commenced, featuring La Traviata, Pagliacci, and La Bohème.
+These productions were well-received, both critically and commercially, with Todaro's approach praised for making opera more accessible to diverse audiences.

+2024 - Present

+In 2024, the FGO Board of Directors appointed a new Chair, Tina Vidal-Duart, and appointed Maria Todaro as General Director and CEO.

+The organization has launched several new endeavors aimed, including: